rickeywang/docker-truestudio/README.md

 # Additional Notes
 Additional packages required are `libgtk2.0-0 libxtst6 xvfb`

+`bsdtar` breaks apt-get, so it gets restored after being used to untar the truestudio program

 Without `xvfb`, the headless TrueSTUDIO may not start properly.
 Need to do this before running the build command.
 ```
     Xvfb :1 -ac -screen 0 1024x768x8 &